usagitoneko97/klara/A2.ReversingAst/readme.md

 The attributes `id` is referring to the var name while `ctx` can be one of the following types:

-- Load : is used when var is meant to be loaded. *eg.* :  *yield a*
+- Load: is used when var is meant to be loaded. *eg.* :  *yield a*
-- Store : is used when var is updated to a new value: *eg : a = 3*
+- Store: is used when var is updated to a new value: * eg: a = 3*
-- Del : is used when var is meant to be deleted. *eg : del a*
+- Del: is used when var is meant to be deleted. * eg: del a*

 ```python
 # This represent variable *a*